Leif Segerstam, conductor

 Leif Segerstam‘s numerous recordings have been acclaimed by audiences as well as critics: They include works by Mahler, Nielsen and Sibelius and contemporary pieces with the Danish Radio-Symphony Orchestra, Scriabin and Schnittke with the Royal Stockholm Philharmonic Orchestra and Brahms with the Staatsphilharmonie Rheinland-Pfalz.
 The Sibelius- and Rautavaara-recordings with the Helsinki Philharmonic Orchestra have received several international prizes.

 As composer, Leif Segerstam has shown enormous creativity.
-The list of his compositions includes 244 symphonies, 30 string quartets, 13 violin und 4 piano concertos as well as several other instrumental concerts, chamber and vocal music.
+The list of his compositions includes over 200 symphonies, 30 string quartets, 13 violin und 4 piano concertos as well as several other instrumental concerts, chamber and vocal music.
 Especially mentionable are his composition cycles, such as „Symphonic Thoughts“, written on the occasion of the turn of the millennium, the series "Impressions of Nordic Nature“, as well as orchestra works without conductor, among them a cycle dedicated to the twelve months.

 Since autumn 1997, Leif Segerstam has been „Professor of Conducting“ at the Sibelius Academy in Helsinki.
 In November 1998, was nominated for his work by the Nordic Music Committee NOMUS for the Nordic Council Music Prize as „great master of Scandinavian music“.